NREL/BioReactorDesign/experimental_cases/chen_brooks/README.md

-### Bubble column reactor

-Bubble column reactor with 20L of liquid volume
-The sparger is a circle
-We use the `surfaceToPatch` method for modeling the sparger
+### Chen Brooks

+This is makes the geometry of the chen brooks case

 Single core exec